thomasorb/orb/README.md

 conda activate orb
 ```
 now your prompt should be something like `(orb) $`.

+note: you may now have to install `gcc` on Mac OSX if you want to be able to execute the following with no error (see https://discussions.apple.com/thread/8336714).
+To check that you have gcc installed type `gcc --help` in a terminal.
+You should see the usage informations displayed.

 ```bash
 pip install gvar --no-deps
 pip install lsqfit --no-deps